JonathanSwinnen/HTTPython/README.md

 - `-r` : Sets the website root directory.
 Default `web`
 - `--log-body` : Log response bodies.
 Can be useful for debugging.
 - `--no-threading` : Turn off threading.
 Can be useful for debugging.
-- `--strict` : Turns on some header validations that might be too strict.
-These are things we weren't 100% sure about and observed some other servers reject and others don't.
+- `--strict` : Turns on a few header validations that might be too strict.
+These are things we weren't 100% sure about and observed some servers reject and others don't.
 - `--localhost` : Force the server to run on `localhost` / `127.0.0.1`

 When the server starts, it prints its IP address and port.
 You can use this address to send HTTP requests to.
 When you are not connected to a network,